21 Successful Companies Using React Native in 2025

 Instagram is another social networking site, ironically owned by Facebook as of 2012.
 Unlike Facebook, Instagram’s primary mode of operation is digital photography, and some short videos every now and then.

-In 2016, Instagram started seriously thinking about switching to Reactive Native.
-Integrating React Native with existing technology was a challenge but now they’re able to push features faster and maintain both IOS and Android app versions with ease.
+In 2016, Instagram started seriously thinking about switching to React Native.
+Integrating React Native with existing technology was a challenge, but now they’re able to push features faster and maintain both IOS and Android app versions with ease.

 6. Skype

-Skype is a VoIP software where video chat is the principal communication style.
-But you can also send and receive voice calls and instant messages with Skype.
+Skype is a VoIP software, and video chat is the principal communication style.
+However, you can also send and receive voice calls and instant messages through Skype.
 It is the product of Microsoft.

-Microsoft recently opted to use Electron after using React Native for a number of years for the Skype mobile app, but not from lack of performance.
-While React Native is practical for mobile apps, Microsoft wanted the Skype app to be exactly what you’d get on a desktop.
+Microsoft recently opted to use Electron after using React Native for a number of years for the Skype mobile app, but not due to a lack of performance.
+While React Native is practical for mobile apps, Microsoft wanted the Skype app to be what you’d get on a desktop.

 A lot of people are actually disappointed by the change as it took away plenty of useful features like responding to messages from the notification bar and syncing with Outlook.